ericvanderwal/postprocess_playmaker/README.md

 In conjunction with the Post Processing Stack Utilities by Keijiro: https://github.com/keijiro/PostProcessingUtilities

-## How You Can Help

-This package was partially funded through generous donors of the Dumb Game Dev Patreon Account: https://www.patreon.com/playmaker

-A few dollars a month in support go a long way in assisting me develop more Playmaker actions that are released completely for free under the license below. **For more Playmaker action sets released for free, please consider pledging a few dollars a month**

 ## License

 **(c) Eric Vander Wal, 2017 All rights reserved**